mdishh/admission-management-system/README.md

 educational institutions to focus more on delivering quality education and less on administrative intricacies. tkinter is used to design the frontend, mySQL database is used in the backend

+Steps to run:
+1)Open mySQL workbench and connect to the database 2)Run home.py file in the terminal